Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 Attachment rules use tokens.
 Tokens are case insensitive strings.
 Handlers (identified by their URIs) with the same token are called on internal `Self.GET` calls or external URI that matches one of the handlers.
 Once the handler with a token is called, it will not trigger further calls mapped to that handler directly, only when a new `Self` call is made.

 Token matching can be made more fine-grained by using contexts.
 They are composed of a list of strings that acts as a bit map when matched with other contexts.
 Contexts are also case-insensitive.
 No context \(`null` value\) means **match any context**.
-Otherwise, two handlers are matched if source context contains same elements as destination context.
-Examples:
+Otherwise, two attachment rules are matched if source context has all elements of the destination context (superset matching).
+To understand such superset matching see examples below.

 Starcounter came up with few predefined **size factor contexts** that have shared meaning which can be understood by all app authors: